sachinahuja90/Selenium_Grid/README.md

 2. Go to `src\test\resources\config\config.properties` file and update configurations.
 3. Open the command prompt and go to the `<Project Directory>\src\main\drivers`.
-4. Run command `java -jar selenium-server-standalone-3.141.59.jar -role hub` to start Selenium Hub
+4. Run command `java -jar selenium-server-standalone-3.141.59.jar -role hub` to start Selenium Hub Note : selenium-server-standalone-3.141.59.jar works with Chrome Version 74 and below.
 5. Open browser and navigate to `http://localhost:4444/grid/console` - to see Hub is up and running with a few browser instances.
 6. Open another command prompt from same machine and navigate to `<Project Directory>\src\main\drivers`
 7. Run command `java -jar selenium-server-standalone-3.141.59.jar -role node -hub http://localhost:4444/grid/register` to register nodes.